-It doesn’t have an attractive name, this secret little nook northeast of this island city of the Davao Region.
-Even the German magazine editor Ulli Kronberg whose Filipino family owns it, could hardly pronounce it: Tagpopongan.
+It doesn’t have an attractive name, this secret little island northeast of this island city of the Davao Region.
+Even the German magazine editor Ulli Kronberg whose Filipino family owns it could hardly pronounce it: Tagpopongan.

 Buenavista Island Resort in Samal

 It takes less than an hour to reach this place by a four-wheel-drive vehicle or by motorcycle, navigating thru a rugged, narrow winding dirt road full of potholes atop a hill that ends in a sudden, steep slope.
 Behind the wheel of his van, Ulli waves to a flock of children all excited to see him, screaming.
 “Uli!
 Uli!
 Uli!” while passing by the small coastal village near his secluded resort around the bend of the rugged, narrow road that ends at the edge of a dark, dense forest.

 Ulli pulls up, stops the van and steps out of the mud-strewn vehicle, his thick hands combing back his long, wavy hair, fixing his loose khaki jungle shorts and pointing to me the way thru the man-made forest.
 “This way, this way, Boy,” this German editor said, leading me to the steep mossy stone steps down the cliff, amidst the dark coastal forest that opens to a wide panorama of a picture-perfect tropical paradise in this little nook of the South Pacific.

 To Ulli, it wasn’t so much his showing off his own little paradise on Earth, but to introduce me to another German travel writer and his Filipino wife — whose names I can’t recall at the moment — who were visiting Davao for the first time.